masters-of-cats/cf-networking-release/docs/3rd-party-v2.md

 **Description**: Networking layer sets up firewall rules to allow ingress traffic from GoRouter, TCP router and SSH proxy.

-**CF Information Needed**: In order for the GoRouter, TCP router, and SSH proxy to be able to access your app, ports listed in `portMappings` need to be configured.
-For example, the cni-wrapper-plugin insilk-release[link to config passed in to cni-wrapper-plugin further in the doc here] - See `runtimeConfig.portMappings`
+**CF Information Needed**: In order for the GoRouter, TCP router, and SSH proxy to be able to access your app, ports listed in `portMappings` need to be exposed via DNAT.
+For example, the cni-wrapper-plugin insilk-release[link to config passed in to cni-wrapper-plugin further in the doc here] - See `runtimeConfig.portMappings`.
+These can also be retreived from [environment variables](https://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html#CF-INSTANCE-PORTS)

 ### Policy Confirguration
 **Spec**: App-to-app policies between app containers and task containers for those apps